populationgenomics/analysis-runner/README.md

 Run `analysis-runner --help` to see usage information.

-Make sure that you're logged into GCP:
+Make sure that you're logged into GCP with _application-default_ credentials:

 ```bash
 gcloud auth application-default login
 ```

 If you're in the directory of the project you want to run, you can omit the `--commit` and `--repository` parameters, which will use your current git remote and commit HEAD.

 For example: